mehialiabadi/Privacy-zcash-and-zkps/README.md

 snarkjs zkey export verificationkey cubicEq_0001.zkey verification_key.json -->

-5- Generate proof : takes circuit in c1rs format, proofing key and witness and then creates a proof
+5- Generate proof: takes circuit in c1rs format, proofing key and witness, and then creates a proof

 snarkjs groth16 prove cubicEq_0001.zkey witness.wtns proof.json public1.json

-6- verification: takes circuit in r1cs format, proof and public inputs and verification key and output the verification result.
+6- verification: takes circuit in r1cs format, proof and public inputs, and verification key and outputs the verification result.

 7- Also it is possible to create a smart contract verifier.sol and deploy it on the blockchain.
 Then we can send the proof and see the results.